Hodgkin Lymphoma

 • Historical background:

-• Described first in 1832 by Thomas Hodgkin about a series of six patients with clinical findings different from those with tuberculosis, syphilis, and inflammation
+• Described first in 1832 by Thomas Hodgkin who noted differences in patients from tuberculosis and syphilis

-• German pathologist Carl Sternberg (1898) and American pathologist Dorothy Reed (1902) independently provided accounts of the giant “Reed-Sternberg” (RS) cells—the microscopic hallmarks of Hodgkin lymphoma.
+• Carl Sternberg (1898) and Dorothy Reed (1902) independently identified the hallmark Reed-Sternberg (RS) cells—the microscopic hallmarks of Hodgkin disease.

-• Initially treated with herbs, surgery, and arsenic in the 19th century; noted to shrink upon exposure to x-rays in the beginning of the 20th century
+• Initially treated with herbs, surgery, and arsenic in the 19th century; HL showed sensitivity to X-rays in the beginning of the 20th century.
+Chemotherapy is instituted as first-line treatment in the early 1970s.

 • Subtypes:

-• Nodular lymphocyte predominant Hodgkin lymphoma (NLPHL)—5% of cases
+• Nodular lymphocyte predominant HL (NLPHL)—5% of cases

 • Incidence: 2 to 3 per 100,000 per year